Guy-Ghis/keycloak-labs/README.md

 ## 🎯 Purpose

-This repository is designed to help developers, security professionals, and students understand:
+This repository is designed to help developers, security profes$$sionals, and students understand:

 - **Common web vulnerabilities** and their exploitation techniques
 - **Secure coding practices** and defensive programming